CITESmike2020/MIKE-GLMM/README.md

 - Put the date of creation in the front of the created html/pdf files and move to the *ReportAndEstimates* directory.
 - Put the date of creation in the front of the created *report.africa.estimates.csv* file and move to the *ReportAndEstimates* directory.
-- Put the date oc creation in the front of the created *.Rdata* files which saves the posterior samples from the continental or subregional fits.
+- Put the date of creation in the front of the created *.Rdata* files which saves the posterior samples from the continental or subregional fits.
 You likely will NOT want to manage these files with GitHub because of their size.